Meetings

 To enable registrations for a meeting:

-3. In the main sidebar, click in the button for the space that you want to configure the component for.
-For instance, it could be "Processes", "Assemblies", or "Conferences"
+2. In the main sidebar, click in the button for the space that you want to configure the component for.
+For instance, it could be 'Processes', 'Assemblies', or 'Conferences'

-6. Click on the "Edit" button Edit button
+5. Click on the 'Edit' button Edit button

-7. Change the "Registration type" field to "On this platform" *
+6. Change the 'Registration type' field to 'On this platform' *

-8. Define how many slots are available in "Available slots for this meeting"
+7. Define how many slots are available in 'Available slots for this meeting'

-10. Click on the "Registrations" button Registrations button
+9. Click on the 'Registrations' button Registrations button

-• The default should be to register attendance through the community portal but if an external ticketing system is to be used, it's possible to provide a link to the booking page.
+• The default should be to register attendance through the Community Portal but if using an external ticketing system, it's possible to provide a link to the booking page.

 Etherpad note taking

-Instead of using external tools for taking notes, we now have an Etherpad instance for the Mautic community, which is fully integrated with the community portal.
-This allows us to have notes embedded within meetings - also allowing people to take part asynchronously - which becomes available 24 hours before the meeting starts, and becomes read only 72 hours after the finish time of the event passes.
-Users have to be logged in to interact on the pad.
+Instead of using external tools for taking notes, Mautic has an Etherpad instance, which is fully integrated with the community portal.
+This allows for live note taking embedded within meetings - also allowing people to take part asynchronously - which becomes available 24 hours before the meeting starts, and becomes read only 72 hours after the finish time of the event passes.
+You must first log in to interact on the pad.

-1. Before the meeting: attendees can check the agenda and add any comments before the meeting starts
+1. Before the meeting: attendees can review the agenda and add any comments before the meeting starts

-3. After the meeting: notes, minutes, metadata and/or pictures associated witht the meeting, to provide a record of what was discussed
+3. After the meeting: you can add notes, minutes, metadata and/or pictures associated with the meeting when closing the meeting, to provide a record of discussions

-The pad will appear automatically - you don't need to do anything.
+The pad appears automatically when logged in within the timelines - you don't need to do anything.

 The pad iframe is accessible for 24 hours before and 72 hours after the meeting.
-After the meeting, the read only pad is shown.
+After the meeting, the read only pad displays to logged in users.

 Adding an agenda

-Please ensure that an agenda is added to meetings.
-It helps people to better understand what is going to be discussed, and allows you to keep focused when running the meeting.
+Please be sure to add an agenda to meetings.
+It helps people to better understand and prepare for the meeting, and allows you to keep focused when running the meeting.

 The agenda feature allows an administrator to define the schedule for a meeting.
-It’s possible to define agenda items and sub-items, with every one of the topics that will be discussed in the meeting, along with a description and the duration of every item and sub-item.
+It’s possible to define agenda items and sub-items, with every one of the topics listed for covering in the meeting, along with a description and the duration of every item and sub-item.

 To define an agenda for a meeting:

-3. In the main sidebar, click in the button for the space that you want to configure the component for.
-For instance, it could be "Processes", "Assemblies", or "Conferences"
+2. In the main sidebar, click in the button for the space that you want to configure the component for.
+For instance, it could be 'Processes', 'Assemblies', or 'Conferences'

 Running a meeting